 If the Sybase IQ server CPU usage is normal, you can examine what the server is doing, i.e., what statement the server is currently executing.
-For details on capturing this information and logging server requests, see the sections "Finding the currently executing statement" on page 582 and "Logging server requests" on page 583.
+For details on capturing this information and logging server requests, see the sections "Finding the currently executing statement" on page 598 and "Logging server requests" on page 599.

-• If there are no out of space indications, use dbisql on a new or existing connection to gather the information listed in the following table (in this order).
+• If there are no out of space indications, use dbisql on a new or existing connection to gather the information listed in Table 14-1, in the specified order.